Mick Fleetwood: Later career

 Fleetwood co-authored Fleetwood—My Life and Adventures with Fleetwood Mac with writer Stephen Davis.
 The book was published in 1990.
 In the book, he discussed his experiences with other musicians including Eric Clapton, members of the Rolling Stones, Led Zeppelin, as well as the affair with Stevie Nicks and his addiction to cocaine and his personal bankruptcy.
 Reception was mixed.
 Robert Waddell of the New York Times described the piece as "a blithe, slapdash memoir."
 The Los Angeles Timess Steve Hochman noted that "Fleetwood tells the story as if he was sitting in your living room, which is good for the intimacy of the tale, but bad for the rambling, sometimes redundant telling."
 Hochman did acknowledge that Fleetwood was "one of rock's more colorful characters."

 Fleetwood has a secondary career as a TV and film actor, usually in minor parts.
 His roles in this field have included a leader of the Resistance in The Running Man (1987), and as a guest alien in the Star Trek: The Next Generation episode "Manhunt" (1989).

 Fleetwood co-hosted the 1989 BRIT Awards, which contained numerous gaffes and flubbed lines.
 In the wake of this public mishap, the BRIT Awards were pre-recorded for the next 18 years; the awards are now again broadcast live to the British public.

 In 1998, Fleetwood was inducted into the Rock and Roll Hall of Fame as a member of Fleetwood Mac.

-As of March 2021, Fleetwood had been a member of Fleetwood Mac for 53 years and was the only band member who had been in the band for its entire history.
+Fleetwood had been a member of Fleetwood Mac since 1967, and was the only member of the band to have remained in the band throughout its entire history, which effectively ended in 2022.